dvsekhvalnov/jose2go/README.md

 - ability to deregister specific algorithms
 - configurable min/max restrictions for PBES2-HS256+A128KW, PBES2-HS384+A192KW, PBES2-HS512+A256KW

+### 1.5
+- security and bug fixes

+### 1.4
+- removed extra headers to be inserted by library

+### 1.3
+- security fixes: Invalid Curve Attack on NIST curves

 ### 1.2
 - interface to access token headers after decoding
 - interface to provide extra headers for token encoding